 See our Upcoming Events page for more details.

-Be sure to read the October issue of our free monthly e-newsletter, Digestible Bits & Bites!
+Be sure to read the most recent issue of our free monthly e-newsletter, Digestible Bits & Bites!
 Don’t forget to join our discussions on our Facebook page and read these pages, where CHC members:

 - share back copies of their newsletter and details of upcoming meetings and events